Maaz-khan-001/job-board-1/README.md

 make sure everything is working properly. data is stored and rendering from database.

+Also wirte in readme.md, that what did you? how did you connect it?

 A full-stack Job Application Tracking System built with Django REST Framework backend and React frontend.

 ## Project Structure